-Taxpayer is a State limited partnership that was formed on a.
-Taxpayer was formed for the sole purpose of constructing and operating the Project.
-Taxpayer purchased the land for construction of the Project on b.
-On c, Taxpayer received a carryover allocation from the Agency in the amount of \$\frac{d}{d}\$ in low-income housing credits under § 42 and began to develop the e-unit Project.
-Taxpayer included certain land preparation and construction loan costs in the Project's eligible basis under § 42(d)(1).
+Taxpayer is a State limited partnership that owns the Project, a City low-income housing project that contains \underline{x} residential rental units.
+The Project, for which the initial developer was replaced by another, was constructed in \underline{y} .
+Taxpayer received from the Agency an allocation of low-income housing credits under § 42.
+Taxpayer included certain partnership syndication and formation costs, land preparation costs, developer fees, construction loan costs, and rent-up costs in the Project's eligible basis under § 42(d)(1).
 Technical advice was requested on whether these costs were includable in eligible basis for the low-income housing credit.